byui-webster/cse210-projects/README.md

 # cse210-student-template
-This is the starter code for students in CSE 210.
+This is the starter code for Michael Afolayan in CSE 210 Winter 2023 semester.

 This repository contains the starter code for many different projects.
 They are arranged as follows: